voluntarily/vly_devnet/source/home/index.md

 Source code released under the Mozilla public License (MPL)

 ## Becoming a participant for Voluntari.ly
+To build this product we need all kinds of help including
+* Front end developers (Javascript + framework )
+* Back end developers ( still deciding - python or nodejs perhaps )
+* QA - writing automated test coverage and manual testing
+* Dev/Ops - building our CI/CD and cloud deployment platform.

+Start by getting in touch at kiaora@voluntari.ly

 Join the team on [GitHub](https://github.com/voluntarily)